joao-carloto/RF_Install_Script/README.md

 <strong>Windows:</strong>

-- Download or copy/paste the script into a file.
-Don't forget the .ps1 extension.
+- Download and unzip the project (which includes the RF_Install.ps1 file).
 - Right click the file and choose 'Run with PowerShell'.
 - If script execution is disabled in you system, follow the instructions at http://www.tech-recipes.com/rx/6679/windows-7-enable-execution-of-windows-powershell-scripts/
 - If you want more feedback from the script remove/comment the redirects to Out-Null.